-A. Refund Policy for Credit Courses
+A. Refund Policy for Credit Classes

-All students who officially withdraw from the college or individual classes (in fall, spring or summer) by the withdrawal process set forth in the catalog will receive a refund based on the following schedule.
-(Deadlines that fall on a weekend or a college holiday will advance to the next college workday.)
-Beyond these deadlines there will be no refund.
+Students who officially withdraw from credit classes (in fall, spring or summer) within the withdrawal deadlines listed below will receive a 100% refund for tuition, class and registration processing fees.
+Deadlines that fall on a weekend or a college holiday will advance to the next college workday except for classes 1-9 days in length or as specified by the college.
+Calendar days include weekdays and weekends.
+Refer to individual colleges for withdrawal and appeal processes.